- Breast milk provides perfect nutrition for growing babies.

 - For most babies, an iron-fortified cow's milk formula is best.

-- Babies with allergies may need a soy or allergy-free formula.
+- Babies with allergies may need a soy or a hypoallergenic formula.

 - Newer formulas contain omega-3 and omega-6 fatty acids, which may help the brain and eyes develop.